Procsiab/ffscrcpy/README.md

 the system.

-Now, you **must** manually load the kernel module `v4l2loopback` with the following command (bare in mint that it is an example, and you cannot copy-paste it directly):
+Now, you **must** manually load the kernel module `v4l2loopback` with the following command (bare in mind that it is an example, and you cannot copy-paste it directly, go on reading to learn more):

 ```bash
 sudo modprobe v4l2loopback video_nr=2,3 card_label="Android device 123","Android device 456" exclusive_caps=1